 The Press Gallery grants permanent accreditation to media representatives who meet specific criteria.

 Only recognized representatives of recognized media can obtain temporary accreditation.

 1050, rue des Parlementaires, 1st floor, room 2.25

 See the André-Laurendeau Building on the plan of the parliamentary buildings

 Requests for an Interview with the President of the Assembly, a Member or a Minister

 To request an interview with

-- the President or an employee of the Assembly, call Communications and Educational Programs Directorate
+- the President or an employee of the Assembly, call the Communications, Educational Programs and Visitor Services Directorate

 - a minister, contact the minister’s press secretary

 Wireless Internet (Wi-Fi)